khaors/geocompr/main.md

 This is often done with the use of inset maps.
 They could be used to focus on a smaller area in more detail (Figure \@ref(fig:insetmap1)) or to bring some non-contiguous regions closer to ease their comparison (Figure \@ref(fig:insetmap2)).
 <!-- find the best distribution of insets -->
-In this section we focus on a creation of inset maps, so to learn about map styling go to section \@ref(map-styling).
+In this section we focus on a creation of inset maps, so to learn about map styling go to section \@ref(aesthetics).

 <!-- example1: classic inset map -->
 Inset map usually covers an area with densely located phenomena that cannot be clearly visible at the original map scale.